sylvainroussy/NeoBlogs/checkYourCrawler/README.md

   } ]
 }
 ```
-## Fetch-Server in development: the issue
+## Fetch-Server in development: the questions

 Somebody says "The real coder doesn't test.
 Only the ones who fear are testing".
 So, I was frightened then.

-During the development of the Fetch-Server, when almost parameters were managed and basic commands implemented, I ask myself about how to be sure the .
+During the development of the Fetch-Server, when almost parameters were managed and basic commands implemented, I ask myself about how to be sure of the crawler behaviour.

-Is the selection policy works fine and

-## Fetch-Server in development: the response!
+How to be sure that my parameters are rightly interpreted by my crawler?
+Unit testing?
+Sure, but Web pages are volatiles and it's difficult to obtain a predictable result oon the long term.
+Futhermore, I want to inspect the traversals done by the crawler.

+## Admirable Ackbar: it's a graph!

+Yes it is.
+I talked about traversals, Web links...
+No doubt, the right tool here is Neo4j.